patrickbucher/openbsdjourney/content/gtk-2-font-size.md

 +++
 date = '2025-11-22T09:35:26+01:00'
-title = 'GTK2 Font Sizes'
+title = 'GTK 2 Font Sizes'
 +++

 I installed Leafpad, which is based on GTK 2, in order to try out some different fonts.
 Ironically, the application was rendered using a comically sized font.